I wrote this article on race for a Washington, D.C. newspaper in 1991. I am reprinting it with the hope that it will inspire change.

 We need common sense gun laws to make our streets safer.
 The filibuster of the Brady Bill, which requires a seven-day waiting period and mandatory background check on someone purchasing a firearm, is a perfect example of righteousness denied in the face of politics.
 As president, Ronald Reagan opposed the Brady Bill.
-Now as a private citizen, free from the grip of the National Rifle Association, he endorses it.
-Reagan’s shift should remind us that politics often prevents progress.
+Now as a private citizen, free from the grip of the National Rifle Association, Reagan endorses it.
+His shift should remind us that politics often prevents progress.
 An engaged citizenry can change that outcome.

-There is also much more we can as individuals to curb the scourge of racism.
+There is also much more we can do as individuals to curb the scourge of racism.
 We have the power to reduce it by confronting it.
 When someone espouses a racist view, challenge their ignorance.
 Education can dissipate the fear that breeds hatred and ignorance.
 When the person in the gym made those racist and homophobic comments about Ashe, I spoke out.
 I stood up.
 If we assume a passive role and simply assure ourselves that we’re not racist because we don’t fuel a fire, we’ve left ignorance unchallenged.
 Ignorance unchallenged is ignorance prevailed.
 It will find reverence elsewhere.
 Condemn it.

 Progress awaits us.
 It’s staring us in the face.
 Waiting.
 Overdue.
 Progress lies in the admission that racism is alive and well in America.
 Progress blooms in changes in the way we allocate money and resources.
 To help heal the wounds of our history and the problems that continue to plague us, we should fight for racial equality.
 For too long, we have been strangers to the benefits of a more inclusive society.
-For too long, we have mistaken the difference between living a bad neighborhood and a good neighborhood an act of fate.
+For too long, we have mistaken the difference between living in a bad neighborhood and a good neighborhood as an act of fate.
 For too long, we have knocked on the door of real and lasting progress on race and left before it opened.
 We’re long overdue to organize.
 Let’s do it for Arthur Ashe.
 Let’s do it for every black American.
 Let’s do it for a better society.
 Let’s do it because it is right and it is time.

-(This is how I viewed race 25 years ago in America, Sadly, not enough has changed.
-Shortly after writing this article, I began volunteering to help inmates in jail and one year later began working in correctional facilities to equal the playing field.
-I spent five years providing social services to inmates, including educational, housing, and employment opportunities, treatment, and other support services in and outside of prison to help improve their lives and our communities.
+(2016 update: This is how I viewed race 25 years ago in America, Sadly, not enough has changed.
+Shortly after writing this article, I began volunteering to help inmates in jail and later began working in correctional facilities to equal the playing field.
+I spent five years providing social services to inmates, including educational, housing, and employment opportunities, drug treatment, and other support services in and outside of prison to help improve their lives and our communities.
 I also volunteered as a Big Brother and mentor at the Boys and Girls Club.
 If this issue matters to you too, please get involved.
 If we all do a little, it will add up to a lot and make a big difference.)